micro-ROS/benchmarking_shadow-builder/README.md

 Exe time: 8 sec : 758 ms : 534352 ns
 ```

-To understand what is going, it is recommanded to go through all configurations
+To understand what is going on, it is recommended to go through all configuration
-file explaination and readmes, the examples code and its readme.
+files' explainations and readmes, the codes' examples and their readmes.

-For more details, refering to all readmes are a good start.
+It is good to start with all readmes to get more details.
 The code is
-documentated as well and can provide additional information about what is going
-on at a very low level.
+documentated as well and can provide additional information at a very detailed level.

 ## Configuration files

-The shadow-builder is using XML configuration files to locate the TFA pluging folder
+The shadow-builder uses XML configuration files to locate the TFA plugin folders,
-**currently only one folder can be provided**.
+**currently the only one folder that can be provided**.
 By default the plugin folder will
-be located in the folder <src_root>/tfa-plugins/
+be located in the folder `<src_root>/tfa-plugins/`.

-More information regarding the different attributes and node fo the XML
+More information regarding the different attributes and nodes for the XML
-configuraition can be find here: [res/README.md](res/README.md) .
+configuraition can be found here: [res/README.md](res/README.md) .

 ## Plugins

-Plugins are the "Responder" to _Tags_ that are found in the code.
-This _Tags_
+Plugins are the **Responders** to **Tags** that are found in the code.
+These **Tags**
-are used to tell the shadow-buidler and more specifically its plugins that a
+are used to tell the shadow-builder, and more specifically its plugins, that a
-some benchmarking request are made in the code.
+benchmarking request is made in the code.

-The response is up to the implementation in the plugin.
+The response is up to the implementation of the plugin.
 For more details, please
 have a look here [tfa-plugins/README.md](tfa-plugins/README.md) .

 ## Unit tests

-Unit tests are available in the folder <module>/tests/xxx_\<xx\>.cpp
+Unit tests are available in the module subfolders `tests`.
-Each test shall be added in the CMakeFile.txt in the module you are testing.
+Each test cpp file shall be added to the `CMakeFile.txt` in the module you are testing.

-In addition the option -DENABLE_TESTS=ON shall be passed to the cmake to
+In addition, the option -DENABLE_TESTS=ON shall be passed to the cmake to
 activate tests creation.

-Curently a few are test are performed.
-In the future, more unit test will
+Currently a few tests are performed.
+In the future, more unit tests will
 be added.

 # Tested Platforms